ampproject/amphtml/extensions/amp-video-iframe/amp-video-iframe.md

 ### Simple integrations

-If you're using a common video framework like JwPlayer or Video.js, you can simply call `listenTo` for a basic integration.
+If you're using a common video framework like JwPlayer or Video.js, you can simply call `listenTo` for a basic, readymade integration.

 {% call callout('Framework APIs', type='note') %}
 Depending on which video framework you use, you'll call the `listenTo` method differently.
 Read on the specific APIs below.